fbpx

 If you are looking to purchase a flat using a mortgage, the length of the lease will become relevant.

-Traditional lenders do not usually offer a mortgage on any property with less than 80 years remaining on the lease.
+Most lenders don’t usually offer mortgages on properties with less than 80 years on the lease.

-When you are looking to remortgage on a house you already live in with a short lease, you may need to speak to the freeholder about extending the lease.
+When you’re looking to remortgage somewhere with a short lease, you need to speak to the freeholder about extending the lease.

 Once you can get it higher, you may then be able to get a mortgage.